 As a Social Worker and Officer in the Navy Medical Service Corps, you will typically provide:

-As a Navy Social Worker, you’ll serve in a variety of locations, including Medical Treatment Facilities (MTF), Major Military Medical Centers, and Fleet and Family Support Centers throughout the world.
+As a Navy Social Worker, you’ll serve in a variety of locations, including Medical Treatment Facilities (MTF), Major Military Medical Centers, and Fleet and Family Support Centers around the world.

-Upon graduation from graduate school, those pursuing a Social Worker position are required to attend Officer Development School (ODS) in Newport, R.I.
+Those pursuing a Social Worker position are required to attend Officer Development School (ODS) in Newport, RI.
 ODS is a five-week program that provides a comprehensive and intense introduction to the responsibilities of Navy Staff Corps Officers.
 Here they learn about the military structure of the U.S. Navy, its rich history of traditions and customs, leadership development and military etiquette.

 Promotion opportunities are regularly available but competitive and based on performance.